-Asoke K. Mal, PhD, joined the faculty of Roswell Park Cancer Institute (RPCI) in 2008 as an Assistant Professor of Oncology in the Department of Cell Stress Biology.
+Asoke K. Mal, PhD, joined the faculty of Roswell Park Comprehensive Cancer Center in 2008 as an Assistant Professor of Oncology in the Department of Cell Stress Biology.

-Dr. Mal came to RPCI from the Lerner Research Institute, Cleveland Clinic Foundation, OH, where he was on the faculty of the Department of Molecular Genetics.
-He earned his doctoral degree in 1992 in Biochemistry from the University of Calcutta, India.
+Dr. Mal came to Roswell Park from the Lerner Research Institute, Cleveland Clinic Foundation, OH, where he was on the faculty of the Department of Molecular Genetics.
+He earned his doctoral degree in 1993 in Biochemistry from the University of Calcutta, India.

 Dr. Mal is a member of the American Association of Cancer Research and the American Association for the Advancement of Science.
 He has authored or co-authored several journal publications.